Mortgagor vs. Mortgagee: What’s the Difference?

 When you’re ready to buy a home and apply for a mortgage, you become the mortgagor—the person (or people) borrowing money to make that dream a reality.
 In simple terms, the mortgagor is the buyer, borrower, or soon-to-be homeowner.

-Your main role is to secure financing for your new property, but your responsibilities go beyond just signing on the dotted line.
-As a mortgagor, you’re responsible for making your mortgage payments on time, as outlined in your loan agreement.
 This includes not only the principal and interest, but also homeowners insurance, property taxes, and (if required) mortgage insurance.
 It’s also up to you to maintain your home and keep it in good condition, protecting both your investment and the lender’s interest in the property.

 As Rob Heck, Senior Vice President of Revenue at Morty, explains,